BestintheVerse/cache-simulator/README.md

 # cache-simulator

-This was a project completed for ECE463, Advanced Microprocessor design to simulate an L1 single-hierarchy cache.
+This was a project completed for ECE463, Advanced Microprocessor design to simulate an N-way set-associative single-hierarchy cache.
 The project was written in C. To compile use the makefile.

 ### Command line arguments:
 `>./sim_cache <BLOCKSIZE> <L1_SIZE> <L1_ASSOC> <L2SIZE> <L2_ASSOC> <REPL_POLICY> <INCLUSION> <TRACE_FILE>`*